Hyungsuk-Kim/secure_coding/README.md

-#This project is builded temporary for PT
+#This project is builded for PT